ianhaddock/sdrive.club/README.md

 # Assetto Corsa Game Server
-Builds a multi-lobby Assetto Corsa game server using Assetto Corsa Server Manager, and Kiss My Rank (KMR) on a DigitalOcean VPS.
+Builds a single or multi-lobby Assetto Corsa game server on a DigitalOcean VPS.

-There are how-tos online for different sections of building such a service, but this is a one-click starting point to host a game lobby.
-Used on [my server, sdrive.club][4].

-This is an early development release.
+As used on my server, [sdrive.club][4].

 ## Uses:
 * CentOS Stream 9